videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 # Change Input Device - Javascript

-During the meeting at any point a participant wishes to switch his/her input audio or video device, it can be done using the below mentioned methods.
+During the meeting, at any point, a participant wishing to switch their input audio or video device, can do so using the below-mentioned methods.

 ## Changing Audio Input Device

 ### `getMics()`

-- This method of the **Meeting** class will give you the list of all the available mics which can be shown in a dropdown list.
+- This method of the **Meeting** class will provide you with a list of all the available mics, which can be displayed in a dropdown list.

-- This method will return an array of objects which will contain the `deviceId` and `label` of the audio input device.
+- It will return an array of objects, which will contain the `deviceId` and  the `label` of the audio input device.

 ### `changeMic()`

-- Once you know which device you want to switch audio input to, you can pass the `deviceId` to this method to change the audio input device.
+- Once you know which device you want to switch the audio input to, you can pass the `deviceId` to this method to change the audio input device.

 #### Example